Bardiel & Cortensor Router

 picks redundancy (1, 3, 5+ miners)

-chooses which Router endpoint to hit:
+chooses which Router surface to hit:

-attaches session / payment info (x402, Stake-to-Use, etc.)
+attaches session / payment info:

 Router then:

-validates the request
+validates the request and session

 enqueues tasks

-routes to appropriate miners
+routes to appropriate miners based on SLA, capacity, and configuration

 3) Router → Miners & Validators